Alpha Bravo Charlie Delta Echo Foxtrot: Army Alphabet Code

 Points To Consider

-• NATO, IRSA, ICAO & ITU are using this phonetic alphabets.
+- NATO, IRSA, ICAO, and ITU are using this phonetic alphabet.

 See The Army Alphabet Code In Action!

-In the Army, we use an alphabet code to represent each letter of the alphabet.
+In the Army, we use an alphabet code to represent each letter.
 This code is used in everything from messages to maps.
 Here’s how it works:

-A is represented by “alpha,” B is represented by “bravo,” C is represented by “charlie,” and so on.
+A is represented by “alpha,” B is represented by “bravo,” C is meant by “Charlie,” and so on.

-When spelling out a word, each letter of the word is represented by its corresponding letter in the code.
-For example, the word “hello” would be written as “h-e-l-l-o.”
+When spelling a word, each letter is represented by its corresponding letter in the code.
+For example, the term “hello” would be written as “h-e-l-l-o.”

 The alphabet code can also be used to represent numbers.
 In this case, each number corresponds to a letter of the alphabet.
 For example, the number “5” would be written as “f.”
 The number “9” would be written as “i.